houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

     c.
 We can easily write a decompression function that returns `11111111110000000000` given `1(10)0(10)`.

 Notice that our characterisation applies to all kinds of strings - without restriction.
 This means that, not only can we compress arbitrary strings, but also compress programs themselves, and even compress strings into programs.
 Moreover, we have not imposed any limit on string length, allowing us to compress strings of arbitrary and unbounded length.
 For instance, consider the sequence of digits of π up to _n_ digits.
 As _n_ tends towards infinity, the corresponding string grows arbitrarily long.
 Yet, this infinite set of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns π up to _n_ digits.
-In effect, we have compressed an unbounded sequence of strings into a single finite and bounded program.
+In effect, we have compressed an unbounded set of strings into a single finite and bounded program.

 #### Perfect